 The Provence is a huge area with numerous lavender regions.
 Depending on where you go, check the lavender blossom calendar first.
-I drew a map with the lavender fields and a color code depending on the blossoming of the lavender.
-This is an indication only but I hope it is useful.
+I drew a map where can you find these stunning lavender fields.
+The color code shows the season for lavender, so when to see the lavender fields in the Provence in their full glory.
+This is an indication only but I hope you find it useful.

 Lavender routes (Routes de la Lavande) lead you through wonderful landscapes, blue-purplish colored fields and picturesque villages.
 In some of the villages, you’ve got the impression that time stood still.

 You will find the most scenic landscapes on the plateau of Valensole.
 One lavender field lies beautifully embedded next to the other and you can see endless purple fields – flat or over rolling hills.
 And in between, you might see fields of yellow sunflowers.
 Paradise for every landscape photographer and warrantor for happiness.
 Make sure to be there within the lavender season (before July 25th) or you will only see harvested fields.

 Northwest of Valensole in the area around Sault, Banon and Ferrassière I was lucky to find some lavender fields not yet harvested while all have been gone in Valensole by that time.
 From Sault, you’ll find the 4 km lavender nature trail.